 - KTDRR’s Training Activities were created to help NIDILRR grantees increase their use of KT methods.
 Training includes a yearly online KT conference, workshops, and webcasts.

 - The Plain Language Summary Tool (PLST) is an online tool that helps authors write plain language summaries of systematic reviews.

 - To help NIDILRR grantees apply KT methods to their projects, the KTDRR offers free technical assistance (TA).
 To get TA, grantees can fill out a TA request form or e-mail Joann Starks.

-- The Consumer Review Panel is made up of stakeholders.
+- The Expert Review Panel is made up of stakeholders.
 The panel makes sure that KTDRR’s products are accessible.
 It also makes sure that products meet the needs of people with disabilities.
 Finally, the panel makes sure that products are helpful for use in evidence-based decision making.
 To join the panel, e-mail Ann Outlaw.